farhadrclass/FluxPlayground/README.md

 - [x] Train simple model on Flux
 - [x] Try it in Float32 and Float64,
 - [ ] Float32SR
+- [ ] Grad in Flux --Zygote  slow(check if we can overridde)
+- [ ] Zygote  is limited such as inplace gradient and can be slow
+- [ ] SR gradian
 - [x] Float16
 - [ ] Move to GPU
 - [ ] Data loader